 - Providing negative reports (that might contribute to any of the above)

 - Refusing to provide further assistance.

-As well as the fairly clear examples control and compulsion, power-over is often evident in the value we place on the insights and experience of individuals, families and communities.
+As well as these fairly clear examples of control and compulsion, power-over is often evident in the value we place on the insights and experience of individuals, families and communities.

 It can be easy for practitioners to adopt more of a medical model where they use their expertise to identify what the “problem” is, or what someone “needs,” and then to mobilise a variety of professional services to help support them.
 There is a real attraction to this approach.
 Sometimes we can see how some changes could make a big difference and, because we want to help create change, we desperately want to point out what is obvious to us and provide useful advice.

 In strengths-based practice, practitioners do not diagnose or determine what needs to be done.
 The process is closer to the following:

 - Support individuals, families or communities to identify their strengths

 - Discover their goals